-Sara Crum was Coordinator of Campus Events from 1971 to 1987.
-Mrs. Crum was honored at her retirement by having a small meeting room off the Faculty Dining Room, in Emerson Dining Hall, formerly a coat closet, named in her… Read More »
+Sara Crum was coordinator of campus events from 1971 to 1987.
+At her retirement, she was honored by having a small meeting room in the faculty dining room of Emerson Dining Hall, formerly a coat closet, named in her honor… Read More »

 Patricia Ann King 1963, department director at the Office for Civil Rights, speaks at commencement.
 Learn more about King from Georgetown Law.